martin-garciablanco/users-crud-ts/api/readme.md

-# TypeScript Express API Bootstrap (base / project starter)
+# TypeScript Express API Bootstrap (Users crud)

-This is a repository intended to serve as a starting point if you want to bootstrap a express API project in TypeScript.
+Backend application that allows you to create, read, update and delete a list of contacts.
+Each contact will have: First name, Last name, Email, and phone number.
+All the fields are mandatory and there can't be two contacts with the same email.
+You should be able to see the history of edits on those contacts

 ## Features